 The Best Vegan Fudge Cake in the World is light and fluffy, it is indulgent and utterly delicious.
 It is perfect for Valentine’s Day and an 18th Birthday but it is just as welcome at the end of a regular working day or with a coffee for Elevenses.
 Just look at it – just like a non vegan cake, no?
 And perfect for your vegan Valentine.

-I made this one last week when Oxo asked if I’d mind whipping something up using their bakeware and, as I often do, I gave half of it to a friend who popped in at just the right time.
+I made this one last week just because I was in a chocolatey mood and as I often do, I gave half of it to a friend who popped in at just the right time.
 My family were NOT impressed to come home to half a cake – especially half a chocolate fudge cake!
 I had to make another one last night to earn their forgiveness, not a great hardship it has to be said!

-That’s an Oxo mixing bowl you can see in this picture too – I’ve had it for a year and it is my favourite mixing bowl – it has a non slip bottom, everyone needs a non slip bottom in my opinion, it makes whisking and whipping much easier 😉
+That’s my favourite mixing bowl you can see in this picture – I’ve had it for a year and it is my favourite mixing bowl – it has a non slip bottom, everyone needs a non slip bottom in my opinion, it makes whisking and whipping much easier 😉

 Vegan cake mix comes with the added bonus that you are not dicing with death or tummy troubles when you lick the bowl – Bonus Boy and I fought each other to get to the best bits last night – he won.
 Parenting is so unfair sometimes!